liviu-/mailinator-f5/README.md

 mailinator-f5
 =============

-(not ready)
-Daemon to check mailinator inbox for new emails.
-Needs mailinator sign up for API key
+- Poll Mailinator inbox for new e-mails.
+- It requires Mailinator API key.
+- No installation

+## Usage
+    $ ./mailinator_f5.py <inbox>